The Team

 Acknowledgement

 BlaQ Aboriginal Corporation acknowledges the traditional owners and custodians of country throughout Australia.
 We pay our respects to elders past, present and emerging.
-We acknowledge and pay special respects to our LGBTQ+SB mob.
+We acknowledge and pay special respects to our LGBTQSB+ mob.
 We honour their legacy in everything we do.